phetsims/sun/doc/AccordionBox.md

 PhET JS Files: ExpandCollapseBar.js, ExpandCollpaseButton.js, AccordionBox.js:

 Here’s when and why we use accordion boxes:
 * Default state can be expanded or collapsed depending on how the designer wants to scaffold the user interaction.
-A closed panel can be used to keep the default opening condition of sim from being visually overwhelming, and suggesting a logical route for exploration, for example in Build an Atom and in GE:B.
+A closed panel can be used to keep the default opening condition of sim from being visually overwhelming, and suggesting a logical route for exploration, for example in Build an Atom and in GE:B (what's GE:B?).
 * Accordion boxes can also be useful for teachers to ask predictive questions.
 * Can contain non-interactive readouts, interactive controls, but not sprites (e.g., draggable toolbox items).

 ### Components of an Accordion Box
 Adapted from: ARIA Pracrices 1.1, [section 3.1 Accordion](https://www.w3.org/TR/wai-aria-practices/#accordion)
-* Accordion Header: Title or label for or thumbnail (usually a heading with a +/- icon) representing a section of content that also serves as a control for showing, and in some implementations, hiding the section of content.
+* Accordion Header: Title for the box (usually a heading with a +/- icon signalling expand/collapse behaviour).
+The accordion header could also be an icon representing a section of content that can be shown or hidden.
 * Accordion Panel: Section of content associated with an accordion header.

 ## Aesthetic Considerations
 * If space is a concern, the title can be hidden while the accordion box is expanded.
 * An expanded accordion box cannot overlap other elements when opened (unlike combo box, for instance).
-* Always includes a toggle button to expand/collapse, typically to the left of the title.
+* Always includes an iconed button (+/-), typically to the left of the title.
 * Other sim content does not fill the space when an accordion box is collapsed.
 * The accordion box content can be expanded or collapsed by default and a change of state for one accordion does not typically affect the state of other accordion boxes.

 ## Accessibility Considerations
 * Typically, has a visual title with an icon that indicates expanded and collapsed state.
-  * The title may may disappear when box is expanded.
+  * The title may disappear when box is expanded.
   * Focus highlight would go around title in both the expanded and collapsed states, if title remains visible.
   * If title visually disappears when expanded, the focus highlight would be limited to the open/close icon and the designer would need to consider extra padding to ensure a reasonable clickable area.
   * It is possible that the focus highlight can change size when toggling between expanded/collapsed states in the scenario when the expanded box does not have a title.